taehyounpark/queryosity/docs/features/column/computation.md

   B --> Z;
 ```

-The following properties of the computation graph are guaranteed by the interface:
+The following properties of the computation graph are guaranteed by the library:

 - No circular loops.
-- Each column value is computed at most once per-entry, only if needed.
-- No column values are copied when used as inputs for definitions.
+- No values are copied when used as inputs for definitions.
   - The value *is* copied if an implicit conversion is required.
+- A value is computed at most once per-entry, only if needed.